TomTilli/Labyrinth/README.md

 Tämä on päivän tehtävä.
 Käytin eri nimeä kuin "Functions.py"

-An ASCII game where you find your way trough a labyrinth
+An ASCII game where you find your way trough a randomly generated labyrinth